phptek/silverstripe-jsontext/docs/en/configuration.md

 # Configuration

 As the [README](../../README.md) suggests you can put the module into `postgres` (The default) or `mysql` mode, but only `postgres` works at this time.
-You can do this via standard SS config in your project's `mysite/_config/config.yml` file:
+You can do this via standard YML config in your project's `_config` folder:

-    JSONText:
+    PhpTek\JSONText\ORM\FieldType\JSONText:
       backend: postgres

+To extend your project's `DataObject` subclasses to allow multiple form fields to write to a single database field, simply add the extension in the normal way, for example:

+    SilverStripe\CMS\Model\SiteTree:
+      extensions:
+        - PhpTek\JSONText\Extension\JSONTextExtension

 Notes: